It’s time to put our waters on a low-salt diet

 Salt can also harm plants, lake mixing patterns/ecology, pets (especially pet paws) and wildlife.

 Chloride can also negatively affect infrastructure (bridges, roads, parking ramps, etc.) and vehicles due to corrosion.
-By one estimate, a ton of road salt does about $1,500 worth of damage to bridges, vehicles and the environment.
+(To learn more, see The real cost of salt use for winter maintenance in the Twin Cities metropolitan area.

-Since it's not feasible to remove chloride from our surface waters or groundwater, the only solution is to reduce chloride pollution before it reaches our creeks, lakes and rivers - an approach we often call "source control".
+Unfortunately, it's not feasible to remove chloride from our surface waters or groundwater.
+The only solution is to reduce chloride pollution before it reaches our creeks, lakes and rivers.

 The Minnesota Pollution Control Agency is implementing a chloride management plan across the metro area.
 The plan emphasizes smart salt trainings focused on using the least amount of salt possible without compromising public safety.